-SECTION 5 What you can do if one of your drugs isn't covered the way you'd like should take, that isn't on our Drug List has restrictions.
+SECTION 5 What can you do if one of your drugs isn't covered the way you'd like

+There are situations where a prescription drug you take, or that you and your provider think you should take, that isn't on our Drug List has restrictions.
 For example:

-- The drug might not be covered at all.
-Or a generic version of the drug may be covered but the brand name version you want to take isn't covered. - The drug is covered, but there are extra rules or restrictions on coverage. - The drug is covered, but in a cost-sharing tier that makes your cost sharing more expensive than you think it should be. - If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section 5.1 to learn what you can do.
+• The drug might not be covered at all.
+Or a generic version of the drug may be covered but the brand name version you want to take isn't covered.

+- The drug is covered, but there are extra rules or restrictions on coverage. - The drug is covered, but in a cost-sharing tier that makes your cost sharing more expensive than you think it should be. - If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section 5.1 to learn what you can do.